I had to do something I absolutely hate doing. I broke up with a client.

-Good design takes time, if your client doesn’t trust that you are providing a fair and accurate quote to the best of your ability it indicates a lack or respect – which never leads to a successful outcome.
+Good design takes time.
+If your client doesn’t trust that you are providing a fair and accurate quote to the best of your ability, it indicates a lack of respect – which never leads to a successful outcome.

 7. Your client says “I’m also a designer!”

 I want to start out by saying that there is no harm in subcontracting for another professional graphic designer or firm.

 The problem here lies when your client THINKS they are a graphic designer because they kinda know how to poke around in Photoshop a bit and seem determined to take your project way off the rails.